gj19866/sc_res/Notes/Lloyds_Bible.md

 - First indications are that runtime may be significantly higher than the previous python code.
 We will have to wait for the full model to confirm.

 $\varphi$
-- I dont fully understand what $\varphi$ actually is.
+- I do not fully understand what $\varphi$ actually is.
+It is the potential of the E-field?

 $\underline{j}$
-- The implenation of $\underline{j}$ I feel is currenlty incorrect, and I will have to review it further.
+- The implementation of $\underline{j}$ need to be checked.

+***Convergence Issues***

+I am pretty sure the calculations of the kernels are correct at this point, however the solve is not converging.
+Following `https://mooseframework.inl.gov/moose/application_usage/failed_solves.html` this is my plan:

+- Poor IC - If the IC is not near the solve on the first time step it may struggle to find the correct solution.
+I need to review what I want to set the $\varphi$ IC as.
+A fully disordered and random IC for $\Psi$ cannot be helping, but it is a condition of the solution so I will leave it in for the time being.

+- The Problem is very non-linear - Eeek!

+- By using Initialisation Diffusion we loose phase information, so that is not an option.

+- Consider waiting to turn on kernels - Seems dodgy.

+- It seems strange that it was working for the old kernels but not now.
+I will double check my maths, and the implementation in the `.C` files.

+***Found a mistake in a kernel!***

+I have found a lil mistake in a kernel, and the solve now converges for when $\gamma = 0$.
+When I test $\gamma = 1$ however it really struggles.
+Maybe look at small $\gamma$ first?